-Part of becoming an intuitive eater involves developing a sense of flexibility and nuance around food.
+Becoming an intuitive eater means developing a sense of flexibility and nuance around food.
 While the idea of honoring your hunger can be liberating, it can also present a great challenge to those still wrestling with the rigid rules of diet culture.

 The 10 principles of intuitive eating offer a guide and framework for healing your relationship with food and body image.
 While the steps are numbered, they don’t need to be followed in order.
-Working on the second principle, honoring your hunger, can make the other principles, like making peace with food more accessible.
+For instance, working on the second principle – honoring your hunger – can make the other principles, like making peace with food, more accessible.

 What we’ll cover:

-Dieting and food restriction cause our body to believe that it is in a condition of food scarcity.
-Even though we may have easy and regular access to food, (unless you are food insecure which is a very real and unjust issue) dieting can lead our bodies to think that it is starving given the caloric deficit that many diets encourage.
+Dieting and food restriction trick our bodies into believing that food is scarce.
+Even though we may have easy and regular access to food, (unless you are food insecure, a very real and unjust issue) dieting can lead our bodies to think that it is starving given the caloric deficit that many diets encourage.
 Our bodies are biologically wired to operate in this way.
 Our ancestors had to hunt and gather food and would have periods of feast and famine.
 Their bodies had to be efficient at storing energy (aka: calories) so they could survive.
 An insufficient amount of calories naturally signals to our body that food is scarce.

 When food is restricted (either physically or mentally), it is common to feel more preoccupied with food.
 Lack of food causes your body to trigger a number of mechanisms that put it in primal hunger mode signaling to your brain that food is scarce.
 When you suddenly have access to food again, your body intuitively overeats as a way to protect and nourish itself.
 There is nothing wrong with that!
 It’s just your body trying to protect you.
 Thanks, body!

 Ignoring hunger can have a number of detrimental effects on our body.
 As mentioned above, it can have the immediate effect of pushing our bodies towards overeating to compensate for the restriction of food caused by dieting.
 Overtime, it can also damage our interoceptive awareness, making our hunger cues more difficult to notice.
-This is yet another reason why dieting can be so harmful.
-It forces us to follow arbitrary rules, like when and what to eat, rather than listen to the natural cues provided by our bodies.
-It becomes very difficult to truly honor your hunger.
+This is one of the reasons dieting can be so harmful: it forces you to follow arbitrary rules about when and what to eat, rather than listening to the natural signals from your body.
+As a result, truly honoring your hunger becomes difficult.

-Here are a few ways you can work on honoring your hunger:
+Here are a few ways you can work on following the 2nd principle of intuitive eating – honoring your hunger.

 If all of this seems overwhelming, know that you don’t have to do this alone!
 Working with an intuitive eating aligned dietitian can be very helpful.

 One caveat: while it is important to honor your hunger, this doesn’t mean that you should only eat when you’re physically hungry.
-Some people can get really caught up on the idea and turn this part of intuitive eating into the hunger-fullness diet.
-This is rigid and doesn’t allow for the different types of hunger: taste, practical, and emotional.
+Some people become overly focused on this idea, turning intuitive eating into the hunger-fullness diet, which is another form of rigidity.
+There are different types of hunger: taste hunger, practical hunger, and emotional hunger—all of which deserve to be honored because food is so much more than just nourishment.

 For some people, this can be one of the challenging areas of intuitive eating because it’s asking you to actively unlearn diet culture.
 Honoring your hunger and adequately nourishing our bodies is a vital step to making peace with all foods.